MCPA/MCPA.github.io/_posts/pwnable.kr/2015-12-12-toddlers-bottle-fd.markdown

 	printf("learn about Linux file IO\n");
 return 0;}{% endhighlight %}

+## Making mistakes and not paying enough attention

 To begin with I thought that I needed to pass the program a hexidecimal value that would equal ```LETMEWIN\n``` and make sure that it was at least <em>0x1234</em> greater than my input.
 For example: I converted all the ascii to hex using ```python -c 'import binascii; print binascii.hexlify("LETMEWIN\n");'``` which produced ```4c45544d4557494e0a``` and then I added 0x1234 manually.

+## Solving the problem

-After about 40-60 minutes of frustration I realized that this was a file descriptor problem and that really what I needed was to use the read on line 14 to take advantage of this.
+After about 40-60 minutes of frustration I realized that this was a file descriptor problem and that really what I needed was to use the <strong><em>read()</em></strong>[^1] on line 14 to take advantage of this.

-In linux/unix operations systems there are generally three standard file descriptors that are always predefined <em>0, 1, and 2</em>.[^1] After realizing this,  I simply calculated the decimal value for 0x1234, which is 4660 and added 1.
+In linux/unix operations systems there are generally three standard file descriptors that are always predefined <em>0, 1, and 2</em>.[^2] After realizing this,  I simply calculated the decimal value for 0x1234, which is 4660 and added 1.
 When I input the value 4661 it set in motion the solution to get the flag.

 Here is how it worked: